replikativ/datahike/doc/schema.md

 databases like [Cassandra](https://cassandra.apache.org/) fall under this category.

-Datahike supports both approaches which could be set at creation time but it can not be changed afterwards.
+Datahike supports both approaches which could be set at creation time but which can not be changed afterwards.

 Have a look at the `core`-namespace in the `examples/store-intro` folder for